 To improve the definition of the jawline by removing fat, Seattle facial plastic surgeon Dr. William Portuese, says a surgeon has two options.

 The chosen procedure depends on whether fat has accumulated above the platysma muscle – in which case liposuction would be used – or both above and below the platysma – which means surgery is required.
 Most patients require the second solution.

 As well as a double chin, loose platysma bands are said to be one of the first signs of aging which, one report claims, is thought to happen as skin sags followed by a loss of muscle tone, creating the proverbial “turkey neck” effect.

 This is addressed by a procedure called a “platysmaplasty”, which aedit.com says tightens the underlying neck muscles to rejuvenate the neck area.
 This process doesn’t remove excess skin or fat.

 Instead, unwanted, sagging skin that’s come about by a loss of collagen and elastin or from weight loss, is addressed by a cervicoplasty – which targets the area underneath the chin and neck area.
 A cervicoplasty, however, doesn’t tighten the neck muscles.

 There are other variations to the main surgical techniques.

-According to facial plastic surgeon, Dr Mike Nayak in the Dermatology Times, a deep necklift addresses muscles deeper than the first couple of layers, which he says, can result in a more naturally youthful result.
+A deep necklift addresses muscles deeper than the first couple of layers so can result in a more naturally youthful result.